.jpg?h=430&iar=0&w=675)

 Jeffrey, 8, loves to play with his toy cars, ride his bike and run.
-When he stopped eating and wouldn’t get out of bed for days, his mother, Dora, brought him to the emergency department at Children’s National Hospital.
+When he stopped eating and wouldn’t get out of bed for days, his mother, Dora, brought him to the Emergency Department at Children’s National Hospital.
 “My family lives in Washington D.C.,” says Dora.
 “I was very worried about the health of my son and so grateful to have a hospital like Children’s National close by.”

 Things moved fast, even though the emergency room was very busy.
 “To my surprise, they saw him quickly and took their time,” Dora says.
 Staff offered the family a Spanish language interpreter.
 “The doctor made sure we understood what was happening and gave us advice to make sure Jeffrey got better.”